labuladong/fucking-algorithm/interview/LRU Algorithm.md

 Assume that my phone only allows me to open 3 apps simultaneously, then the cache is already full by now.
 If I open another app, Clock, then I have to close another app to free up space for Clock.
 Which one should be closed?

-Accoording to LRU strategy, the lowest app, Phone Manager, should be closed, because it is the longest unused app.
+According to LRU strategy, the lowest app, Phone Manager, should be closed, because it is the longest unused app.
 Afterwards, the newly opened app will be on the top:

 ![jietu](../pictures/LRU%E7%AE%97%E6%B3%95/3.jpg)